mythaxis/WorkSpace/content/posts/2008-04-09-bullet-point-time.md

 I toggle Job on the suit channel, at last – a response.

-**“What is your status, [operator](/wp-content/uploads/2009/07/workspace02.jpg)?”**
+**"What is your status, [operator](/wp-content/uploads/2009/07/workspace02.jpg)?"**

-“I’m stuck Babs!”
+"I’m stuck Babs!"
 I forget nomenclature protocol in my panic.

-**“Stand-by, operator”.**
+**"Stand-by, operator".**

 The tank view vanishes and suddenly – the system’s in a hurry.
-“Job?”
+"Job?"
 No answer.
 Bright white light – a staging Tank; I’ve not been in one of these since orientation.
 A text-only horiscroll flows silently across my HUD.

 **…view selection, operator.
 Please await transition to WorkSpace Prime.
 Mandatory review selection, operator.
 Please await transition to WorkSpace Prime.
 Mandatory review selection, operator.
 Please await transition to WorkSpace Prime.
 Mandatory review selection, operator.
 Please await transit…**